Ariana Grande and Victoria Justice Feud: Reason She Was Unhappy on 'Victorious'?

+The Ariana Grande and Victoria Justice feud is getting attention again after Ariana said "I was so unhappy" working on Victorious because she worked with "someone who told me they'd never like me."
+Find out more about their fight.
 Ariana Grande's Seventeen magazine interview, where she said she was "unhappy" while filming Victorious, has many wondering if she was calling out Victoria Justice.

 Of her time on the series, Ariana said, "I worked with someone who told me they'd never like me."